 While Tai Chi is a low-impact exercise and considered reasonably safe for everyone, it’s always a good idea to err on the side of caution, especially when you’ve just gone through (or are receiving) treatments for breast cancer.
 Here are a few things to keep in mind:

 - Talk to your doctor.
 Before starting Tai Chi or any exercise regime, discuss it with your doctor to weigh the benefits and risks.
 It’s particularly important to talk to your doctor if you’ve recently had surgery, are currently undergoing chemotherapy or radiation treatments.
 Additionally, if you haven’t exercised in a while, or if you have osteoporosis or joint problems, be sure to consult with your physician.

 - Begin gradually.
 This isn’t a race, so approach Tai Chi with the learner’s mindset: Learn how to position your body properly, and take your time.
-In order to absorb all the benefits, taking tai chi slowly as a cancer patient is a good thing!

 - Know when not to practice.
 If you are fatigued, don’t feel well, or have an infection, listen to your body – it is another skill you can expect to obtain through Tai Chi.